 To find out if your router offers a port forwarding feature, refer to its user manual.

 What is Port Forwarding?

 Port forwarding allows remote computers to connect to a specific computer or service within a private local-area network (your home network).

-People use port forwarding for a variety of reasons.
-The most common reasons port forwarding is used are:
+People use port forwarding for a variety of purposes.
+The most common reasons to use port forwarding are:

 - Gaming Systems (PlayStation, Xbox, Wii, etc).